learn-co-curriculum/react-hooks-npm-lab/README.md

 open up to a test results view.
 This is because the `test` script is now correctly saying 'go run the code testing suite code, located in `browser-sync.js` with `node_modules`'.
-As you can guess, `browser-sync` provides us with an in-browser iew of our test results.
+As you can guess, `browser-sync` provides us with an in-browser view of our test results.

 Let's recap what we just did:
 1. Initialized our npm project using `npm init`, which created `package.lock`